 You want to scoop about a third to a half cup of ice cream then put it in a muffin tin lined with paper liners, or silicone muffin cups, this way you can easily get the ice cream balls out of the tin.
 And, if it's 100 degrees outside like today, work fast.
 Freeze the ice cream balls for an hour or until firm.

 Step 2.
 While the ice cream is refreezing, make the crunchy topping.

 - Put 4 cups of the cereal in a plastic zip top bag and crush with a rolling pin.

 - Next melt the butter in a skillet, add the crushed cereal, and toast on medium heat stirring constantly for about 6-8 minutes.
 Transfer the toasted cereal to a pan or bowl to roll the ice cream balls in.

 Step 3.
 Remove the ice cream balls from the freezer and remove the paper liners.
-It’s easier if you do this one at a time.
-Roll the ice cream in the cereal until it is nice and coated.
+It's easier if you do this one at a time.
+Roll the ball of ice cream in the cereal until it is nice and coated.
 Press the cereal into the ice cream to create a nice thick coating.
 Quickly roll the coated ice cream ball in the palm of your hand to make it nice and round.

 Step 4.
 Put the coated ice cream balls back in the muffin tin inside clean paper liners.
 That's it, now let the coated ice cream balls refreeze for several hours before serving.

 Tip - Keep the muffin tin in the freezer and as you roll each ice cream ball put the coated ball directly in the freezer.
 This works like a charm.
 No melty ice cream balls.